rfaria/rfaria/README.md

 - 👋 Hi, I’m Rodrigo Candido Faria.
 - 👀 I’m interested in solving problems through technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about AI.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate mainly on AI and machine learning projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: [Linkedin] (https://www.linkedin.com/in/rodrigocfaria/)

 <!---
 rfaria/rfaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.